Breastfeeding in the NICU possesses a unique set of challenges for both mom and baby.

-No matter if a NICU mom choses to feed her baby by breast (when ready) or continue to pump, providing adequate lactation support is a key element of breastfeeding success.
+No matter if a NICU mom chooses to feed her baby by breast (when ready) or continue to pump, providing adequate lactation support is a key element of breastfeeding success.
 We consulted a group of NICU moms on what types of support they found most helpful in the NICU, and what kind of support they wished they had.

 Supportive and frequent visits from lactation consultants

 I was blessed to have LC check on me often, either by stopping by in the NICU or calling me, and also explaining everything pump related.

 When it comes to lactation consultants, NICU moms want someone who will show them how to properly use the pump, especially in those hazy hours post-delivery.
 They want info on the different sized flanges how to clean them, and how often to pump.

 Moms also want an LC to check on them often and tell them what they need.
 The NICU is an overwhelming whirlwind, and moms aren’t always comfortable asking for help – or they don’t know they can.